blwsh/ecssh/README.md

 ### Future releases

-* Option to change default command.
+* Option to change default entrypoint command for containers.
 * Automate adding and removing security groups for port 22 access for specific IP addresses.
 * Automate adding ssh keys to ec2 instances.
 * See if fargate support is at all possible.